Self Help

 • In the diagram, the Power and Control Wheel assumes she/her pronouns for the victim and he/him pronouns for the perpetrator, but the abusive behavior that it details can happen to people of any gender or sexuality.

 • The Equality Wheel offers an alternative to power and control.
 The Equality Wheel describes the qualities involved in healthy relationships and can be used to identify concerning, unhealthy behaviors.
-The Equality Wheel shows the changes needed for individuals to ensure equity in a healthy, non-violent partnership.
+The Equality Wheel shows the changes needed for individuals to ensure a healthy, non-violent partnership.

 Equality and Power and Control Wheels